 Cabin tents are most suited to long stays in caravan parks and family-friendly campsites.
 They offer roomy and comfortable living areas, almost like a mini house.

 Big canvas tents are heavier and bulkier, but extremely spacious.
 Image: Zempire

 Weight and pack size are important here, a hiking tent needs to fit into a rucksack, bike pannier or kayak and weigh in at around 2kg or less.
 They usually offer enough space for 1-2 people plus a little bit of gear.

 This category is where season ratings are most relevant.
 This is because they’re used as a primary source of shelter in areas of weather extremes.

-A bivvy bag is an ultra-lightweight one person shelter, often carried for emergency protection.
-They are simply a waterproof sack that one user can crawl into to stay dry when caught out in unexpected weather changes.
+A bivvy bag is an ultra-lightweight one-person shelter, often carried for emergency protection.
+They are simply a waterproof sack that one user can crawl in to stay dry when caught out in unexpected weather changes.

 Often used for mountaineering where climbers sleep on exposed ledges too small for tents.

 Hiking tents are compact and ultralight.
 Image: MSR

 Swags and stretcher tents